trueos/trueos-docs/trueos-handbook/install.rst

 :ref:`Select Installation Disk <text3>` and proceed as described in :ref:`Using the Text Installer`.

-.. index:: installation, advanced, dualboot
+.. index:: install with dualboot
 .. _Dual Booting:

 Dual Booting